quadsurf/react-curriculum/01-introduction-to-react.md

 ### One-way data binding

-In computer science, data binding refers to the process of establishing a connection between an application's state and it's user interface.
+In computer science, data binding refers to the process of establishing a connection between an application's state and its user interface.
 Data binding is a great way to maintain consistency without writing much code by hand.

 When an application uses **two-way** data binding: